poonhill-short

 • Airport pickups and drops in a private vehicle

-• 3-star hotel accommodation in Kathmandu and Pokhara with breakfast
+• 3-star hotel accommodation in Kathmandu and Pokhara on a twin-sharing basis (breakfast included)

-• Teahouse accommodation during the trek on twin-sharing basis
+• Teahouse/guesthouse accommodation during the trek on a twin-sharing basis

-• Farewell dinner in Kathmandu on the final evening
+• Farewell dinner in Kathmandu (traditional Nepali feast with cultural show)

 What's Not Included